 Ozone: Friend and Foe

 Does your city or town have "bad air" days in the summertime?
-Are you told to wear sunscreen when you go out to play?
-The same gas -- ozone -- that causes bad air also protects us from the Sun's harmful effects.
+Are you reminded to wear sunscreen when you go out to play?
+The same gas -- ozone -- that is the main factor in bad air also protects us from the Sun's harmful effects.
 How can one gas be both good and bad?

-NASA is about to launch a new satellite into space.
-It's called "Aura."
-Aura will measure ozone and many other gases on Earth.
-And it will also be able to see smoke and dust.
-And it will track chemicals that produce ozone.
+NASA is about to launch a new satellite into orbit around Earth to measure ozone.
+Called "Aura," the satellite will also measure many other gases, as well as smoke and dust in both the lower and upper atmosphere.
+It will also be able to measure and track chemicals that produce ozone.

 for additional articles and activities.